The Mandelbulb

 ↗ Click to open in the Mandelbrot viewer.

-Instead, we use polar coordinates.
-A point in 3D can be represented as a latitude and longitude on a sphere (like the Earth), where the radius of the sphere is the distance from the origin.
-Instead of (x,y,z), the three components are (ρ, φ, θ), representing (radius, latitude, longitude).
+Instead, we use spherical coordinates.
+A point in 3D can be represented as a latitude and longitude on a sphere (like the Earth), where the radius of the sphere is the distance from the origin*.
+Instead of (x, y, z), the three components are (ρ, φ, θ), where those letters (rho, phi, theta) represent (radius, latitude, longitude).

-To extend the Mandelbrot formula to 3D, the cumulative value, Z, is converted to polar coordinates in each iteration, the radius is squared, and both angles are doubled.
-Then it is converted back to rectangular coordinates and the test point, C, is added.
-This rotation is the key part of the generalized formula that produces Mandelbrot-like swirls.
-The power is actually an arbitrary choice:
+To extend the Mandelbrot formula to 3D, the cumulative value, Z, is converted to spherical coordinates in each iteration, the radius is squared, and both angles are doubled: (ρ2, 2φ, 2θ) Then it is converted back to rectangular coordinates and the sample point, C, is added.
+On the xy-plane, the result is identical to the Mandelbrot set, since the zero latitude remains unchanged after multiplication.
+But there are now extra swirls that extend outward in three dimensions, which you can see if you rotate the shape in the viewer.

 ↗ Click to open in the Mandelbulb viewer.